 Read about SCW’s current projects here and read a short introduction about each province below.

-Kratie has a total population of around 340,000.
-It has one of the lowest population density in Cambodia with 29 people / km2.
-Around 70% of the population live near or right by the riverbanks along the Mekong.
+Kratié has a total population of around 340,000.
+It has one of the lowest population densities in Cambodia with 29 people/km2.
+Around 70% of people here live on or near the riverbanks along the Mekong.

-The province is renowned for its diverse biodiversity.
-In Kratie the rare Irrawaddy dolphins can be seen.
+The province is renowned for its biodiversity.
+Kratié is home to the rare Irrawaddy dolphins.
 The climate in the province is tropical – both warm and humid.
 The monsoon season enables the seeding of a large variety of crops.

-Over 80% of Katie’s population works in the agricultural sector.
-Most harvested products are rice, agro-industry plantations such as rubber, cassava, cashew nuts and corn.
-Also mining for stone and gold is important in Kratie.
+Over 80% of Kratié’s population works in the agricultural sector.
+The most harvested products are rice, with agro-industry plantations such as rubber, cassava, cashew nuts and corn.
+Also mining for stone and gold is important in Kratié.
 Alongside from labour in the primary sector, eco-tourism is increasing in this province.

 Around 70% of the population are literate in this province (Cambodia’s average is 77%).
-Kratie suffers from a shortage of midwives.
-Improving this, maternal mortality and child mortality under 5 years old could be reduced.
+Kratié suffers from a shortage of midwives.
+Improving this could help reduce maternal mortality and child mortality under 5 years old.

-Stung Treng is situated in the north of Cambodia.
-It borders with Laos and is around 400km away from Phnom Penh.
+Province Stung Treng is situated in the north of Cambodia.
+It borders on Laos and is around 400 km from Phnom Penh.

 Approximately 117,500 people live here.
 The entire province is very thinly populated with 10 people / km2, making it the second lowest populated province of Cambodia.